It’s a pretty common occurrence that when people talk about UX (user experience), they actually talk about website design.

 UX is more than the experience someone has on your website.
 It’s the complete customer experience, from when someone hears about you to when they make a purchase (and keep purchasing from you, if you’re lucky).

 In order to get the users really into your brand, you have to think outside the borderlines of your website.

 Why focus on UX first?

 Basically, UX is the entire process behind the ideas that lead to the final product.
-UI is turning the ideas into reality.
-UX focuses on the strategy.
-It’s all about data and analytics, visual design, research, and information architecture.
+UI is turning ideas into reality.
+UX focuses on strategy.
+It’s about data and analytics, visual design, research, and information architecture.
 This is why it has to come first.

 Do the UX research

 The people that work on the UX need to do a lot of research in order to determine what the target audiences are, and what the goals for the website are going to be, before the UI design can begin.